bsostech/quorum-sandbox/README.md

 ```

 #### 3. Implementation Contract
-- In PermissionImplementation contract, replace the arguments of `simpleContract.new` with the contract addresses of upgradeContract, orgManager, roleManager, accountManager, voteManager, and nodeManager, in order.
+In PermissionImplementation contract, replace the arguments of `simpleContract.new` with the contract addresses of upgradeContract, orgManager, roleManager, accountManager, voteManager, and nodeManager, in order.

+Then deploy:

 ```
 $ scripts/deploy-contract.sh qdata/permissioning/deploy-PermissionsImplementation.js